 A majority of the universities in Canada offer accommodation facilities for international student on the campuses.
 The student can also look out for apartments that they can share with fellow mates.
 On-campus hostel facilities may cost anything between CAD8000 and CAD10000 per annum.
 Living in apartments that you share with others costs you an amount of about CAD400 to CAD700 per month.
 This cost is only an approximate value and may vary based on the cities that are chosen for the study.

 In addition to tuition costs, a little money has to be set aside for day-to-day expenses such as grocery, transport, communication and incidental expenses.
-Keeping different aspects in mind, the amount that a student in Canada spends in a month is approximately equal to CAD 15000.
-Other expenses on a weekly basis are listed below:
+Keeping different aspects in mind, the amount that a student in Canada spends in a is approximately equal to CAD 700.
+Other expenses may include the following:

 |Books & Supplies||CAD 350|